-"There's black days coming for us all and for everybody," he repeated with a prophetic gloom.
+"I don't know what I am.
+There's black days ahead," he repeated with a prophetic gloom.

 "No!
 You're not to say it!"

 He was silent.
 But she could feel the black void of despair inside him.
 That was the death of all desire, the death of all love: this despair that was like the dark cave inside the men, in which their spirit was lost.